frederic-perez/AmE-dictionary/data/idioms.md

 __drop in the bucket__ :two: A very small or unimportant amount.
 __drop out__
 __drop the ball__ :dart::seven: To make a mistake, to fail.
+__Drynuary__ (Dry January) _Drynuary_ is when people abstain from drinking alcohol during the month of January, especially after the excesses of the holidays.
 __duck and cover__
 __duck__ :dart::two: __2__ _vt_ To avoid someone or something. _Clare is ducking her responsibility._ _Investment falls short and politicians duck social care reform (again)._ _Duck the blame._
 __dud__ :three::astonished: __1__ Something that does not work as intended, is ineffectual, or is defective. _This car I bought yesterday is a complete dud.
 Its engine won’t even start!_ __2__ Someone who is disappointing or unsuccessful. _He turned out to be a bit of a dud.
 He doesn’t have any plans to get a job—he just wants to watch TV all day._